Bmmaroni/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is a way of marking up your code in a way that gives it meaning that is easily understood by other coders or for screen readers

 2. What are the 4 areas of the box model?

+    Content, Padding, Border, Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross axis

 4. Explain why git is valuable to a team of developers.

+    It is valuable because many people can work on one project at the same time remotely.
+Also it helps with version control so that everyone is working on the most up to date version.

 5. Define mobile-first design in your own words.

+    Designing for mobile-first means you start building your website for a smaller screen size and different accessibilities that would be available to a phone user and then scale up from there to a computer.
+The goal is to create a seamless experience on all devices.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.